 If you have applied to a specialty using the cascadable application recruitment model, if you do not score highly enough to be allocated an interview place at your first-choice preference region, your application will be cascaded to one of your other preferences (assuming you have selected more than one preference).

 For national and single transferable score specialties, if you do not score highly enough to be offered a place at the interview centre(s) it will not be possible for you to be interviewed in this round of recruitment.

-In the event that your interviewing region require any additional documentation from you, they will make you aware of this in advance of the interview.
+In the event that any additional documentation is required, you will be made aware of this in advance of the interview.